-More than 700,000 pregnant women a year in the U.S. are prescribed some level of bed rest each year as a result of such factors as threatened preterm labor, spotting, bleeding, hypertension and, frequently, carrying twins or more.
+More than 700,000 pregnant women in the U.S. are prescribed some level of bed rest each year as a result of such factors as threatened preterm labor, spotting, bleeding, hypertension and, frequently, carrying twins or more.
 Most take to their beds (or couches) willingly despite the obvious—and tremendous—stress doing so puts on themselves and their families.
 “Women are highly motivated because their biggest concern is their unborn child,” says Judith A. Maloni, Ph.D., R.N., one of the nation’s leading researchers on pregnancy bed rest and a professor of nursing at Case Western Reserve University in Cleveland.

 While bed rest is one of the most often prescribed interventions during pregnancy, it is also one of the least studied.
 However, says Maloni, “The current evidence indicates that bed rest is not effective for preventing preterm birth.”
 One study compared women who had been on bed rest with women who had not and found that the preterm birth rates (before 37 weeks) were similar—7.9 percent and 8.5 percent, respectively.

 Nonetheless, bed rest may have some value.
 “I think it might be helpful in keeping women with preeclampsia pregnant a little longer,” says Pamela Berens, M.D., an associate professor in the department of obstetrics and gynecology at the University of Texas Medical School at Houston.
 “Bed rest may also increase blood flow to the uterus and placenta and help babies grow better.”
 Additionally, Berens says, it can take pressure off the cervix, which may help manage symptoms of preterm labor.